breatheco-de/exercise-postcard/.learn/exercises/12-split-postcard-body/README.md

 2. Apply the css rule `display: flex` to the postcard-body to make its childs organize horizontally.

-This is how your website should look like this:
+This is how your website should look like:

 ![postcard body preview](https://github.com/breatheco-de/exercise-postcard/blob/learnpack/.learn/assets/VZS6rNiYfC.gif?raw=true)